Critical Mass of Love

-Caring touch originates in our heart – in contrast to the language of dogma and ideology which originates from our ever-busy thinking mind.
+For caring touch originates in our heart – in contrast to the language of dogma and ideology which originates from our ever-busy thinking mind.

 Love is already hardwired into our brains.
-While exploring the inner reaches of the human brain using fMRI, Mario Beauregard and his fellow researchers at the University of Montreal, discovered that in addition to our neural networks for maternal and romantic love, we also have a distinct one for unconditional love.
+But while exploring the inner reaches of the human brain using fMRI, Mario Beauregard and his fellow researchers at the University of Montreal, discovered that in addition to our neural networks for maternal and romantic love, we also have a distinct one for unconditional love.
 A network they describe as “paramount for the future of our world and humanity.”
 1

 “As in the case of romantic love and maternal love, the rewarding nature of unconditional love facilitates the creation of strong emotional links between humans.
 Such robust emotional bonds may critically contribute to the preservation of the human species.”